- You are here:

 An Unforgettable Internship Experience

-It was a typical Monday morning this summer and Scott Fersht '11 was riding the train from New Jersey to New York City for his internship.
+It was a typical Monday morning in the summer of 2010 and Scott was riding the train from New Jersey to New York City for his internship.
 While checking the latest news headlines on his iPhone, he came across one in particular that made him do a double take:

 "President Obama to Appear on ABC's 'The View'"